 The good news is that it may not take a long time to rectify the imbalances that show up in a thorough cardiovascular evaluation.
-In fact with consistent lifestyle changes such as a healthy more plant-based diet including healthy fats, daily exercise, good supplementation including optimizing Vitamin D levels, good sleep habits, avoidance of smoking and drinking and stress reduction, many people are able to lower their risk in as little as 6-8 weeks.
+In fact with consistent lifestyle changes such as a healthy plant-based diet that includes healthy fats, daily exercise, quality dietary supplements including optimizing Vitamin D levels, good sleep habits, avoidance of smoking and drinking, and stress reduction, many people are able to lower their risk in as little as 6-8 weeks!

 - Law MR, Wald NJ.
 Risk factor thresholds: their existence under scrutiny.
 BMJ.
 2002 Jun 29;324(7353):1570-6.

 - Akosah KO, Schaper A, Cogbill C, Schoenfeld P. Preventing myocardial infarction in the young adult in the first place: how do the National Cholesterol Education Panel III guidelines perform?
 J Am Coll Cardiol.
 2003 May 7;41(9):1475-9.